Part of our Build your own financial plan series

 5 steps to creating your retirement plan

 Even if it’s a long way off, think about what you want your money to do for you when you retire.
-It’s a fun exercise.
-Go ahead and dream a little.

-No matter what your goals are, saving and planning now is a smart idea, so let’s walk through 5 steps to helping you create your retirement plan.
+No matter what your goals are, saving and planning now is a smart idea, so let’s walk through five steps to helping you create your retirement plan.
 (You can use our retirement savings checklist (PDF) to log your numbers as you go.)